Qarj/WebImblaze-Selenium/README.md

 ### search-image.py (Windows Only)

 To use the searchimage parameter (see manual), you need to install the dependencies for the search-image.py plugin.
-(The plugin itself is already installed in the plugins folder of the WebInject project at https://github.com/Qarj/WebInject)
+(The plugin itself is already installed in the plugins folder of the WebImblaze project at https://github.com/Qarj/WebImblaze)

 See https://github.com/Qarj/search-image for full installation instructions.

 To test that it works, run the following.
 If all test steps pass, then everything is setup ok.

 ```
-perl webinject.pl ./../WebInject-Selenium/examples/searchimage.xml
+perl wi.pl ./../WebImblaze-Selenium/examples/searchimage.test
 ```

 You can also check the result by looking at `output\100.png' and also `output\200.png`.
 You'll see that